darsi-an/darsi-an.github.io/_posts/2019-03-11-nearest-neighbors.md

 ### K Nearest Neighbors
-KNN is an extension of NN, where we find K nearest neighbours and return the majority vote of their labels.
+KNN is an extension of NN, where we find K nearest neighbors and return the majority vote of their labels.
 K yields smoother predictions, since we average more data.

 1. Find k examples $${x^{(i)},t^{(i)}}$$ closest to the test instance **x**
 2. Classification output is majority class